scoulter05/womens-bjj-theme/src/content/blog/post-15.md

 ---
 title: The Power of GLOSS
-excerpt: Something something Darkside
+excerpt: If you're new to Brazilian Jiu-Jitsu or looking for a supportive community of women to train with, let me introduce you to something special—GLOSS (Grappling Ladies of Southeastern States)
-publishDate: 'Jan 11 2024'
+publishDate: 'Jan 14 2024'
 isFeatured: true
 tags:
   - Web